 Transition, Governance and Implementation Plans

-The VSHSL Implementation Plan is the third of three required plans required by the VSHSL Ballot Measure Ordinance.
+The VSHSL Implementation Plan is the third of three plans required by Ordinance18555.
 The VSHSL Transition Plan, already approved by the Council, moved first to make it possible to continue without disruption previously funded levy-supported programs such as the King County Veterans Program (KCVP) services, the Mobile Medical Van, homeless outreach and more.
 Approval of that plan also facilitated the County’s ability to move more quickly on initiatives to help address the homeless and housing affordability crisis in King County, including start-up of a new master leasing program and capital projects.
 Additionally, the Council’s early approval of the transition plan allows the County to move forward with the first steps toward increasing support for the fastest growing segment of our population, older adults.

 The Executive also transmitted a VSHSL Governance Plan, which is currently under Council review.
 King County was fortunate to have strong resident input into the first and second levies through active oversight board member review and guidance.
 While the form and membership of future oversight is still under discussion at the time of this plan’s drafting, the plan will provide for continuation of strong resident oversight of levy budgets and strategies once final agreement and approval is achieved.